Thin-Shell Approach for Modeling Superconducting Tapes in the $H$-$\phi$ Finite-Element Formulation: Introduction

-Time-domain and nonlinear extensions of the TS model are usually derived from the IBCs described above.
-In~\cite{gyselinck2004time}, the authors proposed using mathematical expansions in terms of Legendre polynomials to define IBCs in laminated iron cores.
+Time-domain and nonlinear extensions of the TS model are usually derived from the ICs described above.
+In~\cite{gyselinck2004time}, the authors proposed using mathematical expansions in terms of Legendre polynomials to define ICs in laminated iron cores.
 The method is extended to nonlinear shielding analysis in~\cite{Sabariego2009}, and the nonlinear system of equations is solved using the Newton-Raphson~(NR) method.
 Both the $H$ and $A$ formulations are studied in that paper.
-In~\cite{Bottauscio2006}, the inverse fast Fourier transform of harmonic solutions with classical IBCs is used to update the residual in nonlinear time-domain simulations.
+In~\cite{Bottauscio2006}, the inverse fast Fourier transform of harmonic solutions with classical ICs is used to update the residual in nonlinear time-domain simulations.
 Shielding problems are also tackled in that paper, but only in the context of nonlinear ferromagnetic materials.
 So far, no time-domain TS model that considers tangential field penetrations has been proposed or applied to solve problems involving highly nonlinear conductive thin films, such as those found in HTS tapes.

-When the current density distribution across the thickness of the thin region is assumed constant, the IBCs expressions can be simplified.
+When the current density distribution across the thickness of the thin region is assumed constant, the ICs expressions can be simplified.
 This approach is called \textit{strip approximation}~\cite{Brandt1994}, and it has been originally implemented with integral methods~\cite{Grilli2009}.
 The strip approximation implies that the tangential components of $H$ have a linear profile inside the tape, which differs from the hyperbolic profiles encountered in the classical TS model~\cite{Alves2021}.
 Only the losses related to the normal flux density components (edge losses) are taken into account by this approximation, which means that the so-called top/bottom losses~\cite{Grilli2010} are disregarded.
-This is valid as long as the \emph{normal component} of $H$ dominates the dynamics of the problem, which is often the case when modeling simple problems involving HTS tapes, but not when these tapes are closely together~\cite{Schacherer2017,Clem2008,Grilli2010b}.
+This is valid as long as the \emph{normal component} of $H$ dominates the dynamics of the problem, which is often the case when modeling simple problems involving HTS tapes, but not when these tapes are closely-packed together~\cite{Schacherer2017,Clem2008,Grilli2010b}.
+A strip approximation based on the current vector potential ($T$-formulation) and the Biot-Savart law was used to model HTS cables in~\cite{Takeuchi2011,Nii2012}, but this approximation does not scale well to large problems because of the nature of integral methods, which tend to produce full matrices.